-As we start approaching the end of the year, it is a good time to start thinking about your car buying options.
+As we approach the end of the year, it can be an optimal time to consider your car buying options.
 Before you decide to get a car, there are some items to consider first.
 We share those items here.

 1. Determine What Car Fits Your Needs

 What type of car are you looking for?
 Is it a sports car?
 Or perhaps you need a larger car to accommodate a family?

 Once you decide what type of car you are looking for, it is time to figure out what factors are most important to you.
 Make a list of what you really need in a car such as safety, good gas mileage, etc. and focus your search on cars that meet those needs.

 Next, you want to think about what you will be using your car for: commuting, camping, hauling a boat, etc.